About the project

 FAQs

-To improve pedestrian crossing safety at the intersection of Central Avenue and Fisher Street, Councils Transport team are proposing the installation of 4x raised pedestrian (wombat) crossings.
-Through consideration of many factors and collaboration with Transport for NSW, the proposed installation aims to:
+To improve pedestrian crossing safety at the intersection of Central Avenue and Fisher Street, Councils Transport team are installing 4x raised pedestrian (wombat) crossings.
+Through consideration of many factors and collaboration with Transport for NSW, the installation aims to:

 - Physically reduce vehicular speeds at key crossing points of the Oak Flats Town Centre